Muslim funeral traditions and what to wear to a Muslim funeral service

 The person is placed on top of the sheets, with females traditionally being dressed in an ankle-length sleeveless dress and a head veil as well.
 The person is then wrapped in the material and secured with rope before being transported to the mosque.

 Since Islamic law states that a person should be buried as soon as possible, usually no viewing takes place before a Muslim funeral service.

-The Muslim funeral service is led by an Islamic leader, known as an imam, and usually lasts from 30 to 60 minutes, although it can last longer.
+Muslim funeral rites are led by an Islamic leader, known as an imam, and usually last from 30 to 60 minutes, although can last longer.
 Besides funeral prayers, you can expect the service to include several readings from the Quran.

 During the prayers, everyone must face towards Mecca and form at least three rows, with the closest male relative in the first row.
 Behind him the other male mourners, children and then women will assemble.

-After a Muslim funeral, following the completion of the funeral prayers, the congregation will line up in rows and pass the coffin from shoulder to shoulder towards the gravesite for burial.
+After an Islamic funeral, following the completion of the funeral prayers, the congregation will line up in rows and pass the coffin from shoulder to shoulder towards the gravesite for burial.
 Non-Muslim mourners should keep at a respectful distance to allow the coffin to be carried.

 Wood and stones are placed on top so that the soil does not come into direct contact with the person.
 The imam may recite another prayer, and each mourner will then throw a handful of soil into the grave.

 Traditionally, the family will gather in their home and receive guests after a Muslim funeral.
 Usually the community provides food for the bereaved for the first three days after the funeral.

 The mourning period lasts for 40 days, but can often vary depending on the family.
 Traditionally, the period of mourning for widows is even longer – four months and ten days – in which they are forbidden to interact with men who they could potentially marry.